mliu8094/CMOR-438-Megan/Unsupervised Learning/1. K Means Clustering/README.md

 # K-Means Clustering

 This directory contains an implementation of the K-Means Clustering algorithm, an unsupervised learning technique used to split dataset into distinct groups based on feature similarity.
-I will be categorizing of some of a country's socioeconomic metrics, specifically lifespan and unemployment rate.
+I will be categorizing of some of a country's socioeconomic metrics, specifically lifespan and unemployment rate, to better understand a country' development and economic health.

 ## Overview